xyfir/rword/README.md

 # Words

-Rword comes with two prebuilt English wordlists you can install.
+Rword offers two prebuilt English wordlists you can install.

 - For a smaller list (~123k words), install and import from `rword-english-recommended`.
 - For a larger list (~350k words), install and import from `rword-english-extended`.